 If you’re a homeowner who owns a swimming pool, you’ve probably heard that phosphates in your pool water are bad.
 But are phosphates really harmful for your pool?
 And do you need to purchase a phosphate remover?

-Today, we’ll take a deep dive into phosphates, including what exactly they are, if they pose a problem for your swimming pool, and the pros and cons of using phosphate removers.
+Today, I’ll take a deep dive into phosphates, including what exactly they are, if they pose a problem for your swimming pool, and the pros and cons of using phosphate removers.
 Let’s get started!

 What Are Phosphates?

-How Do Phosphates Get into Swimming Pools?
+How Do Phosphates Get Into Swimming Pools?

 If your swimming pool is outdoors, like most swimming pools are, you’ve got to remember that it’s exposed to the elements.
-That means your pool gets plenty of sunlight and also deals with rain and other contaminants — like fertilizer or landscaping chemicals — that are introduced to your swimming pool through run-off.
+That means your pool gets plenty of sunlight and deals with rain and other contaminants — like fertilizer or landscaping chemicals — introduced to your swimming pool through run-off.
 Even leaves in your pool can add phosphates.